aiiddqd/logger-u7/readme.md

 # Logger U7

-Logging a data for debug code
+Logging a data for debug code in WordPress

 For adding data in log use hook: